HARMFUL ALGAL BLOOMS

 What are Harmful Algal Blooms (HABs)?

-Harmful algal blooms (HABs) occur when algal colonies rapidly reproduce, deplete the water of oxygen, and create large concentrations of natural biotoxins.
-Prolonged seasons of sunshine and little ocean mixing can create optimum habitats for algal cell growth.
-The biotoxins produced from these large concentrations of algae can have negative effects on people, fish, shellfish, marine mammals, and birds.
-Paralytic Shellfish Poisoning (PSP), and HAB-originated human illnesses can be debilitating and potentially fatal.
+When algal colonies rapidly reproduce, they deplete the oxygen concentration in the water and create large concentrations of natural biotoxins.
+Prolonged seasons of sunshine and reduced ocean mixing can create optimum habitats for algal cell growth.
+The large concentrations of biotoxins can have negative effects on people, fish, shellfish, marine mammals, and birds.
+Paralytic Shellfish Poisoning (PSP) and HAB-originated human illnesses can be debilitating and potentially fatal.

-Blaine High School Junior Joshua Bacon’s presentation on HABs and the harmful plankton in the Blaine/Birch Bay area.
+Blaine High School Junior Joshua Bacon’s presentation on HABs and Harmful Plankton in the Blaine/Birch Bay Area.

 Blaine High School Senior Myca Andruscavage’s presentation on HABs and her work with the Drayton Harbor Oyster Company